Indiana University’s Endowment

 2. The donor works with the IU Foundation to create a legally binding donor agreement, which spells out exactly how funds from that endowed account can be dispersed, now and into the future.

 3. The IU Foundation pools all the individual endowed accounts into one portfolio.
 These funds are prudently invested with the long-term objective of maintaining purchasing power over time.
-Each account, while invested in the comingled portfolio, is its own line item and has its own cash flow that remains with that account.
+Each account, while invested in the commingled portfolio, is its own line item and has its own cash flow that remains with that account.

 4. The IU Foundation pays out 4.5% each year, making these funds available to the university beneficiary selected by the donor.